prysmaticlabs/documentation/website/docs/faq.md

 #### How can I create a new validator key and join the testnet?

-The best way to join the testnet is to follow the direct instructions on [https://prylabs.net/participate](https://prylabs.net/participate).
-We have more detailed instructions in our documentation portal depending on your operating system [here](https://docs.prylabs.network/docs/install/lin/activating-a-validator/).
+The best way to join the testnet is to follow the direct instructions on [https://medalla.launchpad.ethereum.org](https://medalla.launchpad.ethereum.org).
+We have more detailed instructions in our documentation portal depending on your operating system [here](/docs/testnet/medalla).

-I deposited but it’s taking a long time to become active - how can I check if my deposit was correct?
+#### I deposited but it’s taking a long time to become active - how can I check if my deposit was correct?

-Even after you deposit, it takes several hours to join the testnet as an active validator and can take even longer if there is a queue ahead of you.
+Even after you deposit, it takes several hours to join eth2 as an active validator and can take even longer if there is a queue ahead of you.
 You can track your validator’s status on block explorers such as https://beaconcha.in and https://beacon.etherscan.io.
 Please be patient, as there is quite a wait for new validators to become active.

 #### I made a correct deposit and my validator status is still UNKNOWN, what’s going on?

 There are a few possibilities.
 (1) your deposit has not yet been processed by beacon nodes.
-It takes a while for the beacon node to be able to process logs from the eth1 Goerli chain by design.
-If you have already waited a few hours and no luck, there is a chance that (2) your deposit did not verify (that is, you used some other method of creating the deposit than our recommended, standard way on prylabs.net), or (3) you never actually sent a deposit to the right contract address
+It takes a while for the beacon node to be able to process logs from the eth1 chain by design.
+If you have already waited a few hours and no luck, there is a chance that (2) your deposit did not verify (that is, you used some other method of creating the deposit than our recommended, standard way on the eth2 launchpad), or (3) you never actually sent a deposit to the right contract address

 #### What is balance and what is effective balance?

-Your validator balance is the actual amount of ETH you have from being a validator in the testnet.
+Your validator balance is the actual amount of ETH you have from being a validator in eth2.
 It can go up or down every epoch depending on your participation.
 Effective balance is a bit different.
 It is a value that lags behind your actual balance and is used exclusively to determine rewards and penalties for your validator.
 It has a max value of 32ETH, but your regular balance is uncapped.
 You can read more about the purpose of effective balance in this excellent post by Attestant [here](https://www.attestant.io/posts/understanding-validator-effective-balance/).

 #### When do my validators get to propose a block?